-To prepare for your Oracle B2B and SOA Suite for Healthcare Integration installation, verify that your system meets the basic requirements, then obtain the correct installation software.
+To prepare for your Oracle Data Integrator installation, verify that your system meets the basic requirements, then obtain the correct installation software.

 Roadmap for Installing and Configuring a Standard Installation Topology

-This roadmap provides the steps required to install and configure a standard Oracle B2B and SOA Suite for Healthcare Integration installation topology.
+This roadmap provides all the steps required to install and configure a standard Oracle Data Integrator installation topology.

-Before you begin the installation, verify that the minimum system and network requirements are met.
+Before beginning the installation, verify that the minimum system and network requirements are met.

-Check for any mandatory patches that are required before the installation.
+Check for any mandatory patches that will be required before or after the installation

 See Install and Configure in Release Notes for Oracle Fusion Middleware Infrastructure.